 Preparing and Surviving a Storm or Emergency at Home

-When we think of survival we think about the top three; food, water and shelter, we also add communication.
-Those preparing to stay or “Bug in” usually do not do enough planning ahead.
-Having your home emergency kit together and a plan eliminates stress and the likelihood of failure.
+When we think of survival we think about the top three; food, water and shelter, but you also need to add medial and communication.
+Those who are preparing to stay or “Bug in”, usually have not taking enough time to plan ahead.
+Having your home emergency kit together and also having a solid plan eliminates stress and the likelihood of failure.
 To be prepared, consider how you are truly facilitating your top needs.
 In survival there is a term “two is one and one is none”, meaning that if you do not have more than one way to do something then consider that you have nothing.
 Expecting failure and constantly being able to adapt during any situation is the key to both survival and comfort.

 Shelter: Always heed the warning of the government.
 I live at the beach and if you are told to evacuate, then do so.
 The government will always error on the side of conservative caution but trust that they have more overall Intel and plan for less people to be in these areas.
 It can also be more uncomfortable if you do stay.
 Services in these areas may be manually cut first.
 Also, stores and roads are closed in these areas and it takes longer for them to re-open after the storm passes.